stephanecot/mcp-server-suivi-post/README.md

 It will build a docker image named `scottin/mcp-suivi-suivi-post` with the tag `latest`.

-Then, you can use this image in a MCP client application.
+Then, you can use this image in a MCP client application like Claude Desktop or VS Code 1.99+.

 ## Integration with Claude Desktop